SummaryRead the full fact sheet

 In some cases, male patients who are incontinent but not urine retentive may be able to wear a catheter attached to a condom.

 Continence training can help in some cases to re-establish bladder control, with no further need for catheterisation.

-It is the responsibility of your prescribing health practitioner or continence professional to provide you with the necessary information on catheter management at home.
+Your prescribing health practitioner or your continence, urology or community nurse will teach you how to manage your catheter at home.
 This includes how to deal with common problems that may arise, such as an infection.